Other Sources of Student Funding

 Are you in need of extra resources to carry out your research at Emiquon?
 The following organizations offer grants to support student research and/or student travel to conferences.
 For specific information regarding deadlines, criteria, and eligibility please follow the links below:

-- UIS Undergraduate Research Resources.
-Provides information on funding and training opportunities available to UIS undergraduate students.
+- UIS Student Research and Scholarship Support, provides information on funding and training opportunities available to UIS undergraduate and graduate students.
 Deadlines vary by opportunity.

 - American Ornithologist’s Union.
 Multiple awards supporting student research.
 Deadlines tend to be late-January.